joashgobin/joashgobin.github.io/README.md

 # Web Development for Noobs
 This repo will help you get started with web development and displaying your website via Github pages.
+The result will be accessible at [https://joashgobin.github.io/](https://joashgobin.github.io/).

 ## Getting started with Github pages
 - Create a Github account at [https://github.com/join](https://github.com/join)